 The Canadian Battlefields Foundation - This Foundation was established in 1992 to educate and actively promote public awareness of Canada's role in both World Wars.
 The Foundation has established and maintains a Memorial Garden, on the grounds of Le Mémorial, in Caen, France, to recall the Canadian participation in the Battle of Normandy.
 Two battlefield viewing areas and memorial sites have also been established in Normandy: one at Point 67 south of Caen and one at St. Lambert-sur-Dives.
 Visit the CBF website to learn more about the foundation's objectives and their annual European battlefield study tour for university students.

-Commonwealth War Graves Commission - The British Commonwealth War Graves Commission, established by Royal Charter in 1917, marks and maintains the graves of the members of the forces of the Commonwealth who were killed in the two world wars, builds memorials to those who have no known grave, and maintains records and registers.
-The register can also be searched for details of the 67,000 Commonwealth civilians who died as a result of enemy action in the Second World War.
-Visitors can search the database for details of grave site, date of death, age, etc. of a family member.
-Details of 1.7 million members of UK and Commonwealth forces who died in the 1st and 2nd World Wars and other wars, and 60,000 civilian casualties of WWII.
-Gives details of grave site, date of death, age, usually parents/widow's address.
+Commonwealth War Graves Commission - The British Commonwealth War Graves Commission, established by Royal Charter in 1917, marks and maintains the graves of the 1.7 million members of UK and Commonwealth forces who were killed in the two World Wars and other conflicts.
+The CWGC also builds memorials to those who have no known grave and maintains records and registers.
+Their online register can be searched for details of the 1.7 million members of UK and Commonwealth forces who were killed in the two World Wars and other conflicts, as well as for details of the 67,000 Commonwealth civilians who died as a result of enemy action during the Second World War.
+Visitors can search the database for details of grave site, date of death, age, address of a close relative, etc.

 National Archives of Canada: War - A substantial and sophisticated site, with virtual exhibitions, on-line publications, and the on-line research tool called ArchiviaNet, which provides access to finding aids and thematic guides to manuscripts and government records.